Covent Garden

 Denmark Street, WC2H Denmark Street is one of the streets of London in the WC2H postal area (St Giles)

-Drury Lane, WC2B Named from Sir William Drury, Knight of the Garter in Queen Elizabeth’s reign, who owned land on its site (Westminster)
+Drury Lane, WC2B Named from Sir William Drury, Knight of the Garter in Queen Elizabeth’s reign, who owned land on its site (Covent Garden)

-Dryden Street, WC2B Dryden Street is one of the streets of London in the WC2E postal area (Westminster)
+Dryden Street, WC2B Dryden Street is one of the streets of London in the WC2E postal area (Covent Garden)

 Durham House Street, WC2N Durham House Street was the former site of a palace belonging to the bishops of Durham in medieval times.
 (Charing Cross)